 From fabulous LGBT wedding photography to wonderful outdoor weddings – This is my favourites of 2018 round up

 My business goal last year to gain more LGBT wedding photography clients.
 This had been a dream of mine.
 I was brought up with same-sex parents.
 For this reason, I had always set my sights on celebrating as many LGBT marriages as possible!
 It was important to my mothers and as a wedding photographer it is important to me too.
 Fulfilling this goal in 2018 was just one of many highlights in my last business year.
+Read about how I strive to be an LGBTQ+ friendly wedding photographer and ally.

 Trying to arrange and choose images to showcase my best photographs of 2018 into one blog piece is always tough.
 As a wedding and family photographer, it is my sole job to capture all the moments during the sessions.
 The momentous to the small details.
 The images in this blog post are selected by what sparks happiness.
 Looking through my files and folders EVERY single wedding and family shoot has filled me with joy.
 This is largely down to my amazing families, couples and the company of wonderful wedding suppliers.